 Claim: A miscreant who attempted to rip off the home of a dead man paid for the crime with his life when the shock of being kicked by the "corpse" was enough to bring on a fatal heart attack.

-Origins: Shades of Scrooge and the bedcurtains, here's a tale to warm the cockles of any heart that has ever wondered how people would react to its passing.
+Origins: Shades of Scrooge and the bedcurtains, this is a tale to warm the cockles of any heart that has ever wondered how people would react

 Told as an urban myth in a 1994 paper, the story's small details blurred yet again.
 Now the neighbor was said to be both male and elderly.
 Still died of a heart attack though.